rwieruch/blog_robinwieruch_content/graphql-apollo-client-tutorial.md

   .then(console.log);
 {{< /highlight >}}

 You have seen a similar query structure in the application we created earlier, so this section has a couple of exercises for you to test the GraphQL skills you've learned.
-Solving the exercises will fortify your GraphQL skills you can focus on connecting the Apollo Client to your React application.
+Solving the exercises will fortify your GraphQL skills, so that you can later focus on connecting the Apollo Client to your React application without any obstacles.
 You will find all the solutions to the exercises in a GitHub repository for this application at the end of the exercises, but you should consider working it out on your own first.

 ### Exercises: